All Products

 The week of the year.
 Monday is the first day of each week.
 Valid values: 01 to 53.

-If a week on which January 1 falls has four or more days in January, the week is considered the first week of the year.
+If the week in which January 1 occurs has four or more days in January, the week is considered the first week of the year.
 Otherwise, the following week is considered the first week of the year.

 24